All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Metabolic Support

 The combined effects of reduced fat and improved lean mass often translate to a better metabolic profile overall.
 Some studies have shown improvements in insulin sensitivity, lipid profiles, and other metabolic markers in adults treated with GH-stimulating therapies.
-While Sermorelin is not a treatment for metabolic disease, these systemic benefits are a welcome part of the broader picture.
+While Sermorelin isn't a treatment for metabolic disease, these systemic benefits are a welcome part of the broader picture.

 Benefits for Sleep Quality